JikesRVM/jikesrvm.github.io/MakingARelease.md

 1. Upload release tar balls and README.txt to sourceforge; set it as default download using Files GUI.
 2. Update the [Releases](/Releases/) page to link to the new download version
 3. Send out mail announcements to jikesrvm-announce and jikesrvm-researchers
-4. Also post announcement in SF news and Confluence news.
+4. Also post announcement in SF news and on the website (create a new post in the _posts directory).